CrazySerGo/matic-docs/docs/supernets/polybft.md

 Each block in IBFT requires multiple rounds of voting by the validator to arrive at consensus, which is recorded as a collection of signatures on the block content.
-A super-majority of validators must validate the block to be added to the blockchain.
+A super-majority of validators must confirm that block is valid in order for the block to be added to the blockchain.

 :::note

-The validator selection algorithm still needs to be determined.
-It will resemble the diagram, where x, y, z are input parameters related to the selection, the "Round #" is the current Round Number of the system, and "validator n" is the selected validator.
+The proposer selection algorithm still needs to be determined.
+It will resemble the diagram, where x, y, z are input parameters related to the selection, the "Round #" is the current Round Number of the system, and "validator n" is the selected proposer.

 <!-- TO ADD PROPER DIAGRAM -->